Desnianskyi District, Kyiv

-Desnianskyi District mainly consists of two microdistricts – Troieshchyna and Lisovyi – making it predominantly residential in nature.
+The Desnianskyi District mainly consists of two microdistricts – Troieshchyna and Lisovyi – making it predominantly residential in nature.
 There is only one clear-cut, (yet small) industrial zone called Kulykove on the border with Dniprovskyi Raion.
 This fact explains why the district has the lowest number of registered business entities among Kyiv raions.
 Much like commuter town, therefore, Desnianskyi District has very little commercial or industrial activity beyond a small amount of retail, oriented toward serving the locals.
 However, it differs from commuter towns in that it forms part of the city proper and is not regarded as suburb in a classical sense.
 Still, its currently weak transportation links with the major part of the city on the Right Bank make it appear as a "city inside a city", which is especially true for Troieshchyna microdistrict.

 History

 The first written reference of the lands that today form part of Desnianskyi District dates back to 1667.
 Until 1927 the area of the raion belonged to the Oster uyezd of the Chernigov Governorate.
 Since then it became part of the city of Kyiv.
 In 1932 the area was reorganized under the Petriv (Podil) Raion.
-It was not until 1987 when the area was reorganized into a separate raion partially out of the neighboring Dnipro Raion and was named as the Vatutin Raion.
+It was not until 1987 when the area was reorganized into a separate raion partially out of the neighboring Dnipro Raion and was named as the Vatutin Raion, In October 2001 it was renamed Desnianskyi.